whisthq/whist/mandelboxes/README.md

 This takes a single argument, `APP`, which is the path to the target folder whose application mandelbox you wish to build.
 For example, the base mandelbox is built with `./build_mandelbox_image.sh base` and the Chrome mandelbox is built with `./build_mandelbox_image.sh browsers/chrome`, since the relevant Dockerfile is `browsers/chrome/Dockerfile.20`.
 This script names the built image as `fractal/$APP`, with a tag of `current-build`.

 You first need to build the protocol and then build the base image before you can finally build a specific application image.

+⚠️ The `./build_mandelbox_image.sh APP` command can sometimes fail due to `apt` being unable to fetch some archives.
+In that case, if you re-run with the `-o` flag, you should be able to see an error that looks like this: `E: Unable to fetch some archives, maybe run apt-get update or try with --fix-missing?`).
+To fix the problem, call `docker system prune -af` first, then run `./build_mandelbox_image.sh APP` again.

 **NOTE:** For production we do not cache builds of mandelboxes.
 This is for two reasons: